bkumar2/random-ext/README.md

 <a name="stringPattern"/>
 ### stringPattern(pattern, variableDefinition)

 Generates random string that matches given pattern.
-This is the most powerful random string generator that can virtually mimic any type.
+This is the most powerful random string generator that can virtually mimic any data type or format.
 ##### Parameters
 * pattern - Required.
-Pattern containing variables and fixed string which will be matched with variable definition to generate a random string.
+Pattern containing variables and constants.
+Any pattern element that is not defined in variable definition is treated as constant.
 * variableDefinition - Required.
 Object to describe each variable.
 Variable definition syntax is same as object template syntax.
 But each property of variable definition describes a variable used in pattern.
 Refer [object template syntax](#template)

 ```javascript